OOP2018/threads-AtidSr/README.md

 <br />
 Count 1 to 10,000,000 in 0.021252 sec
 Counter total is -49987365023869

 ## 2. Implications for Multi-threaded Applications

 How might this affect real applications?
 <br />
 Example: if withdraw using addTask and deposit using subtractTask.
+Their are 2 people test withdraw and deposit at the same time.
-Then when withdraw and deposit at same time money in the bank will be minus value.
+Then when person1 withdraw and person2 deposit. if deposit finish before withdraw, it will cause inconsistency.

 ## 3. Counter with ReentrantLock